Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     {{< /hint >}}

 - There are 3 levels of Git configuration settings:
-    - __project__: only available for the current project and stored in the `.git/config` file within the project's directory.
-This is the default level for each `git config` command executed under the project's
+    - __local__: only available for the current project and stored in the `.git/config` file within the project's directory.
+This is the default level for each `git config` command with a _writing option_, executed under the project's directory:
-        directory:
         ```bash
         git config <setting> <option>
         ```